-This paper offers a theoretical foundation for the long-run Phillips curve, by introducing downward nominal wage rigidities in a DSGE model with forward-looking agents and flexible-goods prices, in the presence of both idiosyncratic and aggregate shocks.
+This paper offers a theoretical foundation for the long-run Phillips curve, by introducing downward nominal wage rigidities in a dynamic stochastic general equilibrium model with forward-looking agents and flexible-goods prices, in the presence of both idiosyncratic and aggregate shocks.
 Downward nominal rigidities (the main difference with respect to current monetary models) have been advocated for a long time as a justification for the Phillips curve, and have recently received theoretical and empirical support (see discussion in the introduction).

-The model, as shown in equation (24), generates a closed-form solution uncovering a highly nonlinear relationship for the long-run trade-off between average wage inflation and output gap: the trade-off is virtually inexistent at high inflation rates, while it becomes relevant in a low inflation environment.
-The relation shifts with several factors, and in particular with the degree of macroeconomic volatility.41 In a country with significant macroeconomic stability, the Phillips curve is also virtually vertical at low wage inflation.
-However, a country with moderate to high volatility may face substantial costs in terms of output and employment if attempting to reach price stability.
+The model generates a closed-form solution uncovering a highly non-linear relationship for the long-run trade-off between average wage inflation and output gap: the trade-off is virtually inexistent at high inflation rates, while it becomes relevant in a low inflation environment.
+The relation shifts with several factors, and in particular with the degree of macroeconomic volatility.39 In a country with significant macroeconomic stability, the Phillips curve is virtually vertical also at low wage inflation.
+However, a country with moderate to high volatility may face a substantial costs in terms of output and employment if attempting to reach price stability.
 Higher productivity growth would imply an upward shift along the Phillips curve (where it is steeper), as it would feed into higher nominal spending growth.
 The Phillips curve would also steepen if the degree of wage rigidities declines.
 Indeed, the benchmark model is extended to allow for the possibility that downward wage rigidities may be heterogenous across agents, and may be endogenous to inflation, macro-volatility, or the occurrence of large shocks.
-Nonetheless, for reasonable parameter values, downward rigidities continue to generate a nonnegligible long-run trade-off between inflation and the output gap.
-Further work would be necessary to achieve a deeper understanding of the labor market and of the wage setting behavior, which is crucial to measure and assess more accurately the extent and the implications of downward wage rigidities.
+Nonetheless,